JaysonDirkz/Repzzzz/README.md

 Arming and Recording:
 The arm/recording buttons snap to the closest clock trigger of the output clock.

 First push: Arms this channel.
+Led slow blink.
 Dry signal will be heared.
 Second push: Recording starts.
+Led fast blink.
 Third push: Finishes recording.
+Led intensity follows phase of the loop.
 Dry signal will be mutes.
 Recording is now heared.

 You can cancel arming/recording at any time by pushing a button of another channel.